 Attention and interest are scarce on the Web.
 So, when you have the attention of the Internet user taking the effort to visit your site, it’s important to provide them what they want fast, the safe route to conversion.
 Removing hurdles to that quest is one of the goals of conversion optimization.
-Take away frustrations and optimize the user experience.
+Take away frustrations and optimize the customer experience.

 Kissmetrics made an interesting infographic, showing eight reasons why people leave a website and adding tips to avoid it.
 We added a few more so you can have a better conversion rate by looking at what people want and…don’t want.

 KISSmetrics’ 8 reasons why people leave your website:

 - Bad navigation.
 Build your navigation for the visitor, not for your departments as Gerry McGovern advises in his customer top tasks approach.

 - Too many ads.
 That’s clear.

 - Bad content structure.
 Content marketing and conversion are also about optimizing web content and structuring the content in a visitor-friendly way.

 - Obtrusive use of audio & video.
 How often do you watch those videos?

 - The registration requirement.
 Never in the beginning or when visitors are in the middle of a task.